dnmfarrell/berrybrew/doc/berrybrew.md

 Currently, it's only used in the `t/99_clean.t` test to strip off unneeded path elements for a couple of specific tests.

+#### trace

+Forces the printing of the full stack trace to `STDERR` upon program exit.

+Like `debug`, it needs to be the first argument, with all other command arguments following it.
+Only `debug` should preceed it.

+Examples:

+- Trace feature only:

+    `berrybrew trace install 5.10.1_32`

+- Trace and Debug:

+    `berrybrew debug trace remove 5.10.1_32`

 &copy; 2017-2019 by Steve Bertrand